semgrep/semgrep-docs/docs/kb/semgrep-appsec-platform/missing-pr-comments.md

 # Why is my repository not receiving PR or MR comments?

-If you have configured Semgrep in CI and Semgrep Cloud Platform to create comments when a rule generates a finding in a PR or MR, but you are not seeing those comments, review the following possibilities.
+If you have configured Semgrep in CI and Semgrep AppSec Platform to create comments when a rule generates a finding in a PR or MR, but you are not seeing those comments, review the following possibilities.

 ## Are comments supported in your source code manager (SCM)?